BedrockStreaming/tech.bedrockstreaming.com/_posts/2022-04-09-how-we-simplify-our-lft-broadcast.md

 The LFT is also a group of volunteers who give their energy to offer the best event possible.
 To propose to all the people of Bedrock a space of expression allowing them to share their passion, technical subjects and others.
-From the proposal of the subject, to the rehearsals and until the broadcast, the team is there to accompany the speakers beginners as confirmed.
+From the proposal of their subject, through rehearsals and during the broadcast, the team is there to help speakers -- either beginners or confirmed.

 The switch to 720p and then to 1080p has been a real positive point for the quality of the live show, but also for the recording and the replay.
 More than 200 participants during the last LFT on the day, the organizing team is delighted.